PEXANE2/azure-docs.tr-tr/articles/expressroute/expressroute-troubleshooting-arp-resource-manager.md

 ### <a name="arp-tables-for-microsoft-peering"></a>Microsoft eşlemesi için ARP tabloları
-Microsoft eşlemesi için aşağıdaki cmdlet'i ARP tabloları sağlar
+Aşağıdaki cmdlet, Microsoft eşlemesi için ARP tabloları sağlar

         # Required Variables
         $RG = "<Your Resource Group Name Here>"